scttnlsn/cell-monitor/README.md

 Battery cell monitor and balancer based on the ATTiny85 MCU.

-* reads cell voltage and temperature
+* reads cell voltage and temperature (using built-in 10-bit ADC on the ATTiny)
 * switches balancing FET
-* communicates with host controller via isolated serial protocol
+* communicates with host controller via isolated I2C (supporting many cell monitors on a single bus)
 * low power consumption (<1mA when idle, ~2mA while active)

 ## Requirements